Saint Nino

-Saint Nino (sometimes St. Nune or St. Ninny; წმინდა ნინო; Սուրբ Նունե; Ἁγία Νίνα; c.
-296 – c.
-338 or 340) was a woman who preached Christianity in the territory of the Kingdom of Iberia in what is now Georgia.
-Her preaching resulted in the Christianization of Iberia.
+Saint Nino (sometimes St. Nune, St. Nina or St. Ninny; წმინდა ნინო; Սուրբ Նունե; Ἁγία Νίνα) was a woman who preached Christianity in the territory of the Kingdom of Iberia in what is now Georgia.
+Her preaching led to the Christianization of Iberia.

-According to most traditional accounts, she belonged to a Greek-speaking Roman family from Kolastra, Cappadocia, was a relative of Saint George, and came to Iberia from Constantinople.
-Other sources claim she was from Rome, Jerusalem or Gaul (modern France).
+According to most traditional accounts, she belonged to a Greek-speaking Roman family from Kolastra, Cappadocia, was a relative of Saint George, and came to Iberia from Armenia.

-At the age of 14, she was a lady-in-waiting to a woman whom King Diocletian wanted to marry though the woman was a Christian, and did not want to marry him.
-St. Nino, the woman, and the rest of her ladies in waiting fled, and all were slaughtered but Nino, who hid in a rose bush.
-She had a vision of Mary, giving her a cross and telling her to go to Iberia to spread the gospel.
-When she awoke, there was a cross on her chest.
-She cut some of her hair to fasten the cross, took it into villages in Iberia and converted the whole country.
+At the age of 14, Nino served as a lady-in-waiting to a Christian noblewoman whom Diocletian wished to marry.
+The woman refused, and Nino, together with her mistress and other attendants, fled to avoid persecution.
+All were killed except Nino, who survived by hiding.
+According to tradition, she then received a vision of the Virgin Mary, who gave her a grapevine cross and instructed her to travel to Iberia (modern-day Georgia) to spread the Christian faith.
+Nino traveled to Iberia, preached Christianity, and converted the entire country.

-According to legend, she performed miraculous healings and converted the Georgian queen, Nana, and eventually the pagan king Mirian III of Iberia, who, lost in darkness and blinded on a hunting trip, found his way only after he prayed to "Nino's God".
-Mirian declared Christianity as the official religion of his kingdom (c.
-327), and Nino continued her missionary activities among Georgians until her death.
+According to tradition, she performed miraculous healings and converted the Georgian queen, Nana, and eventually the pagan king Mirian III of Iberia, who, lost in darkness and blinded on a hunting trip, found his way only after praying to "Nino's God".
+Mirian declared Christianity the official religion of his kingdom (c.
+326), and Nino continued her missionary activities among Georgians until her death.

-Her tomb is still shown at the Bodbe Monastery in Kakheti, eastern Georgia.
-She has become one of the most venerated saints of the Georgian Orthodox Church and her attribute, a grapevine cross, is a symbol of Georgian Christianity.
+Her tomb is still venerated at the Bodbe Monastery in Kakheti, eastern Georgia.
+She has become one of the most venerated saints of the Georgian Orthodox Church, and her attribute, the grapevine cross, is a symbol of Georgian Christianity.

-She was named Christina by Rufin and Theognasta by Byzantines.
+She was named Christiana by Rufinus and Theognosta by the Byzantines.